prathap442/Linux-Bash-Scripting/README.md

   fi
 ```

-  * there is huge difference between "" and '' i.e., single and double quotes in the bash scripts
+  * there is huge difference between single and double quotes in the bash scripts

   ```
   COLORS=( red green blue );